Jörg Widmann: Freiburg and Munich (2001–2016)

 Widmann was Composer in Residence at the Salzburg Festival and at the chamber music festival Spannungen, Heimbach in 2004.
 Octet was premiered on 4 June 2004 at the power plant Kraftwerk Heimbach.
+In 2007, Pierre Boulez and the Vienna Philharmonic premiered his orchestral work Armonica.
+In 2008, the Siemens Arts Program sent Widmann to Dubai.
+The same year, he conducted a premiere rehearsal of his concert overture Con brio.
 Widmann premiered Am Anfang by Anselm Kiefer in July 2009 as part of the 20th anniversary of the Opéra Bastille, in which he acted as composer, clarinetist and made his debut as conductor.
 He was Composer in Residence at the Lucerne Festival in 2009, where on 13 August 2009, Heinz Holliger performed Widmann's oboe concerto, commissioned by the festival.
 On 5 September Widmann premiered Holliger's Rechant for solo clarinet.
 Widmann's Free Pieces for Ensemble: Number X is used in Sophie Fiennes's documentary Over Your Cities Grass Will Grow (2010), about the postwar German artist Anselm Kiefer.
 His sister Carolin Widmann premiered his études IV-VI for violin (2004–2010) at the Wittener Tage für neue Kammermusik on 23 April 2010.
-From 2009 to 2011 he was the Daniel R. Lewis Young Composer Fellow at the Cleveland Orchestra.
+From 2009 to 2011, he was the Daniel R. Lewis Young Composer Fellow at the Cleveland Orchestra.
 He performed his Fantasie for Solo Clarinet (1993) to celebrate Walter Fink's 80th birthday at the Rheingau Musik Festival on 16 August 2010 and in 2014 was the festival's Composer and Artist in Residence.
+In 2012, he collaborated with philosopher Peter Sloterdijk, who was the librettist for his second opera Babylon.
 Widmann was the Tonhalle Orchester Zürich's Creative Chair in the 2015–16 season.

+From 2012 to 2021, Widmann was Principal Guest Conductor/Principal Conductor and Artistic Partner of the Irish Chamber Orchestra.

+The theatralic Viola Concerto (2015) announces a new period in Widmann's œuvre.
+Soloist of the premiere was Antoine Tamestit.